ilya-kozyrev/codelabs/beam-college-dataflow/codelab.md

   }
 ```

-Next you need to create method for read parquet from filesystem and convert it into Beam Row.
+Next, you need to create a method to read parquet from the filesystem and convert it into Beam Row.

 To read parquet you might use ParquetIO from Beam SDK.
 You need to apply `ParquetIO.read()` to the pipeline object.
 ```java